MuhammedHelal/drive_safe-Graduation-Project/README.md

-# 🚀 DriveSafe: Autonomous & Cooperative AI System for Next-Gen Road Safety
+# 🚦 DriveSafe: Integrated V2X and AI System for Complete Driver & Road Safety

 A highly advanced graduation project that integrates **AI-powered driver monitoring** with **Vehicle-to-Vehicle (V2V) communication** and an **Automated Emergency Response System with Autonomous Control** to protect the driver, notify emergency services, and manage surrounding traffic.